briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 29. _(cc)_ **Inspection of Improvements During Construction.** All improvements required herein shall be constructed under the supervision of the Village Engineer.
-It shall be the applicant’s responsibility to contact the Engineer at least forty-eight hours before any construction requiring inspection is to take place.
+It shall be the applicant's responsibility to contact the Engineer at least forty-eight hours before any construction requiring inspection is to take place.
 All inspection costs shall be borne by the subdivider.
 The developer shall post a cash bond equal to two percent (2%) of the construction cost for